dev-otta/matrix-select/README.md

 # Matrix Select Plugin

 This is a custom form field plugin for Capture that renders multiple fields sharing the same option set as a matrix table.
+The plugin supports single select (radio buttons) and multi select (checkboxes).

 | Part        | Meaning                                                    |
 | ----------- | ---------------------------------------------------------- |